trothr/blog/Marilyn/2019/20191222-lufkin-tour.md

 GOD, WHY did you take her?

 The three of us are so tired from trying to comfort each other.

+We prayed, "Lord, please guide us in our new life.".

 Tomorrow we fly back to Ohio.